ImranMA/MicroCouriers/README.md

 #### Shipping Simulation
 Shipping simulation is a desktop application that is used to simulate the order status change.
 As user pay for the order courier service is required to pick the order from origin and update the status until delivered.
 The shipping simulation app takes booking order ID and you can update the status of order e.g. Order Picked , which means courier service driver has picked the order and ready to progress futher until finally delivered at destination.

+#  Application Architecture and Design Patterns
+Top Application architecture is following event-driven microservices.
+Each individual microservices is implementing clean architecture and focus on domain.
+Application is using DDD so you may find DDD elements like bounded context , aggregate roots etc.

 # How to Run Applcation ?

 ### Prerequisites